kleineluka/backlace/Resources/Luka_Backlace/Licenses/Attributions.md

 ## Font Notice

 Nunito and Noto Sans JP are both licensed under the SIL Open Font License, Version 1.1.
 You can learn more about this license at https://openfontlicense.org/open-font-license-official-text/.

+## Dazzle and Premonition

+Two of my other open source projects, Dazzle and Premonition, both are used in Backlace.
+Dazzle is used to build the shader interface while Premonition is used to generate compact shaders.
+Each are subject to their own licenses found in their respective repositories (https://github.com/kleineluka/dazzle and https://github.com/kleineluka/premonition).
+Premonition files are in the `Processor` folder and Dazzle files are in the `Editor` folder.